jvxis/Iceriver-Kaspapool-Monitor/readme.md

 .Replace YOUR_TELEGRAM_USER_ID with your own Telegram ID (you can get it by starting telegram @userinfobot).

 .Replace YOUR_KASPA_WALLET_ADDRESS with your Kaspa wallet address.

+.Replace CSRF_TOKEN with your Iceriver Session Token.

+.Replace YOUR_EMAIL with the email you use to Login in Iceriver.
 ### Step 4: Running the Bot
 You need to provide a hosting token for the IceRiver API via a command-line argument.